TWA Corporate Headquarters Building (1956-1964)

 TWA had its first headquarters in the Kansas City Municipal Airport, and additional offices were scattered throughout the city.
 In 1956 the company decided to consolidate all of its operations into one facility.
 A new headquarters building was constructed on 18th street at the site of the former Muehlebach Brewery.
 The 124,000 square foot building was designed in the International Style by architects Raymond Bales Jr. and Morris Schechter at a cost of $1.5 million.
 It was notably constructed using a process called Youtz-Slick, in which prefabricated slabs of concrete were lifted by hydraulic jacks and attached to the steel beams.
 The exterior was covered in red and white metal paneling.

 Originally a large model rocket named the Moonliner II stood on top of the corporate headquarters building.
 It was a 1/3 scale replica of another rocket, the Moonliner I, that stood in Tomorrowland at Disneyland.
 The Moonliner at Disneyland was sponsored by TWA from 1955-1962 and featured the company’s logo.
 After the partnership ended, the Moonliner II rocket was removed from the top of the headquarters.
-It eventually ended up in the possession of the National Airline History Museum.
+It was later donated to the National Airline History Museum by Dan Viets, an area attorney who has led efforts to restore the building that held Walt Disney's Kansas City studio.

 Due to its significant growth in the 1960s, TWA made the decision to relocate its headquarters to New York City in 1964.
 It maintained a number of offices in the Kansas City building until 1969.
 The corporate headquarters building was actually owned by the Kansas City Life Insurance Company, which leased it out to TWA.
 Starting in 1975 the building contained offices for the Bureau of Hearings and Appeals Regional Development Center.
 In 1981 the classic white and red paneling were covered in brown stucco surfacing.